-Find Virginia’s Top Sonography Programs in 2021
+Find Virginia’s Accredited Sonography Programs in 2024

-Pursuing your ultrasound tech degree in Virginia will help prepare you for a career in this growing field.
+Pursuing your ultrasound tech degree in Virginia will help prepare you for an entry-level position in this growing field.
 Below you will find a complete list of the accredited sonography programs in the state.
 You’ll also learn what Virginia’s certification requirements are, and how much sonographers earn.
 Request information from schools listed below, ask questions, and be sure they have the programs and certifications to meet your career goals.
 If a program is not available in your area, you might consider looking at related fields.

 Connect with Educational Programs near You

-CAAHEP Accredited Diagnostic Sonography Programs
+Why Choose a CAAHEP Accredited Diagnostic Sonography Program?

-Choosing which school to attend is a big decision with lasting consequences, and there is much to consider.
+Ad for DMS career guide bookChoosing which school to attend is a big decision with lasting consequences, and there is much to consider.
 One of the most important points is the accreditation of the program.
 In medical imaging, the Commission on Accreditation of Allied Health Education Programs (CAAHEP) is the one you want to look for.
 To receive accreditation from CAAHEP, schools have to meet the CAAHEP DMS Accreditation Standards and Guidelines by passing a series of program reviews, including a self-study review and a site visit.

 The successful completion of one of these accredited Virginia DMS programs is the most comprehensive and direct way students can earn eligibility to sit for the ARDMS Sonography Principles & Instrumentation (SPI) examination.